leuty/icon-model/doc/www/atmosphere/radiation/ecrad_overview.md

 At this point in time, ICON does **not** support the new `epoch` dimension of the climatology (i.e. anthropogenic change of aerosol over 5+ year periods).
 The ICON repository contains the script {{ '[`make_camsclim_onICONgrid.sh`]({}/scripts/preprocessing/make_camsclim_onICONgrid.sh)'.format(base_url) }} to extract the latest (2015) epoch from the original data file and interpolate the climatology onto an ICON grid of the user’s choice.
 Installation of CDO, NCO and python3 (numpy, xarray) tools is required to run this script.
+The CAMS climatology is based on reanalysis data from 2003-2014 ({term}`Bozzo et al. 2020`), providing 3D monthly aerosol profile climatologies.

 #### Using CAMS forecasts